rbisdorff/Digraph3/docSphinx/_build/html/_sources/pearls.rst.txt

 .. _Bachet-Choice-Recommender-Tutorial-label:

-The Bachet first and last choice recommender algorithm ......................................................
+The Bachet choice recommender algorithm ......................................................

 The first and last levels of a topological sort of partial rankings --their **initial and terminal kernels**-- give indeed convincing candidates for a *first-choice*, respectively a *last-choice* recommendation (see :numref:`partialBachet0` Lines 7-10).